 MIDCOM Service can help you determine where you stand with compliance issues.

-We are trained and familiar with the OET 65 guidelines.
+We are familiar with the OET 65 guidelines in regard to two-way radio systems.
 MIDCOM Service can provide an exact MPE calculation for your system.
 From there, we can work together to determine what level of corrective actions, if any, you should implement for your two-way radio system.

-Remember, the OET 65 exposure guidelines apply to fixed mounted base station / repeater antennas, two-way radio mobile (vehicle) and portable radios.
-Cell phones are not involved.
-They are governed by a different set of FCC guidelines and must pass these tests before they can become FCC certified for sale in the United States.
+Remember, the OET 65 MPE exposure guidelines generally apply to fixed mounted base station / repeater antennas for typical two-way radio systems.
+Two-way radio mobile (vehicle) radios, portable radios and Cell phones are governed by a different set of FCC guidelines and must pass these tests before they can become FCC certified for sale in the United States.